Over 25 years of Experience

 Advanced Health Collaborative offers its partners the ability to explore together, without merger, pro-competitive and beneficial opportunities to enhance quality in the provision of health services and improve access to health care services, especially through the implementation of patient-centered and multidisciplinary population health and care coordination activities.
 Furthermore, AHC believes that through collaboration among its members and with other Maryland stakeholders, AHC may potentially be able to develop regional and/or statewide programs that benefit everyone..

-Baltimore, Maryland – Five major independent Maryland-based health systems with a combined total of ten hospitals have formalized an agreement to create the Advanced Health Collaborative, LLC, (AHC) an organization that will offer its members the ability, without merger, to share ideas and explore opportunities to enhance the quality of
+Alliance Allows Partners to Share Ideas and Develop Programs to Improve Health Care Quality in Maryland Baltimore, Maryland – Five major independent Maryland-based health systems* with a combined total of ten hospitals have formalized an agreement to create the Advanced Health Collaborative, LLC, (AHC) an organization that will offer its members

 There are no plans for the member organizations to merge.
 The purpose of this alliance is to improve access to national best practices, innovation, quality and efficiencies, as well as to create a shared voice related to advocacy.
 There is an added possibility of various members developing shared clinical and non-clinical services, but the independence of each member organization would be respected.